PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Supply_and_Profile_of_Dentists/README.md

 Two files are available for download from the HPI website:

 **Supply of Dentists in the U.S.: 2001-2019**.
-"Includes the number of dentists in the United States by state from 2001 to 2019, U.S. population figures, the number of dentists per 100,000 population, and the supply of dentists in the U.S. by age, gender, and practice area/specialty."
+Includes the number of dentists in the United States by state from 2001 to 2019, U.S. population figures, the number of dentists per 100,000 population, and the supply of dentists in the U.S. by age, gender, and practice area/specialty.
 A 5-table spreadsheet catalogs information for states, separating dentist counts, population counts, and dentist-per-population density.
 Age, gender, and specialty breakouts are provided for the country overall.

 **Dentist Profile Snapshot by State 2016**.
-"Report on state-by-state dentist demographic data, including breakdowns by age, race/ethnicity, Medicaid/CHIP participation, dental practice type affiliation, and supply per 100,000 population."
+Report on state-by-state dentist demographic data, including breakdowns by age, race/ethnicity, Medicaid/CHIP participation, dental practice type affiliation, and supply per 100,000 population.
 Contains state breakouts by practice structure, public coverage acceptance, dentist race/ethnicity, dentist gender, and dentist age group.

 ## Converted Data Structure